Aidyn Chronicles: The First Mage: Plot

 After Cradawgh's funeral in Talewok, Alaron heads down to the city of Terminor.
 He then soon discovers that the nearby village of Pome was destroyed by a wizard with a twisted staff.
 The final level of Terminor has a house, in which resides Mago, a wizard without a True Name, who went insane several years ago and called up a huge storm when the townspeople tried to kill him.
 Mago is the feeble, old man from Alaron's earlier vision and can no longer speak.

 Alaron travels to a nearby bog, where he finds the Tower of Shamsuk, a powerful necromancer who had previously destroyed Pome and cursed Niesen, slowly turning him into a zombie.
 Niesen gets the party into the tower where they eventually reach a chamber with a large stone hand.
 The jester from Port Saiid appears once more, revealing himself to be Farris – a wizard.
 Farris joins the party, assisting them in defeating Shamsuk, who has already killed Oriana – now revealed to be Alaron's mother.
 Farris then leaves the party, taking Shamsuk's necromantic staff with him.

 Alaron crosses a desert to reach the Jundar city of Ugarit, where he speaks with the Jundar Emperor, Zaratas, who explains that only the dragon Rooughah can name Alaron.
 He needs to find the Golden Horn of Kynon and play it for Rooughah.
 Alaron retrieves the Horn, and begins heading back to Erromon.

 Alaron travels through the Erromon tunnels until he comes across the dragon Rooughah.
 After Alaron plays the Horn of Kynon, Rooughah tells him he knows his True Name: "Alaron".
 The Mirari then tell Alaron that the forces of Chaos are gathering outside Gwernia.
 Alaron returns to Gwernia castle and fights his way to Prince Sheridan, who confesses to always being jealous of Alaron.
 Sheridan explains that Alaron is the son of Oriana and King Phelan.
 Alaron fights and kills Sheridan, only to then meet Pochangarat (the leader of Chaos) – the huge monster from Alaron's first vision in Oriana's hut.

 After Pochangarat's death, Alaron finds his father, King Phelan, who is dying from the wounds he suffered at Pochangarat's hands.
 He requests to be buried under the Great Wall of Knights in Gwernia, and appoints Alaron as his successor before dying.
 The game's story ends with Alaron's coronation ceremony.

 Development and release

 The plot of Aidyn Chronicles was scripted and designed by Angela Ferraiolo.

+The game was developed by H2O Entertainment, a Canadian company.

+The game was released in North America on March 20, 2001 and in Europe on August 3, 2001.